robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 # Virtual ORFEO with OFED and Ceph
 > *Everybody has a testing environment.
-Some people are lucky enough enough to have a totally separate environment to run production in.*
+Some people are lucky enough to have a totally separate environment to run production in.*

 ## STEP 0: Initial requirements